Raabi91/pi_for_lcd4linux/README.md

 sudo apt-get install cron
 crontab -e
 ```
-save the crontab with strg+o
+save the crontab with strg+o and enter

 then exit with strg+x

 after then install lcd4linux Script